 The strongest (physically) sister is in the center;

-Put one leg forward, bending at the knee, put the other back.
+Place one leg forward, bending the knee, and put the other back.

-Put your hands (up to the elbow) under the patient:
+Place your arms (up to the elbow) under the patient:

-The sister at the head lifts her head, supports her shoulders and upper part back;
+The sister at the head raises her head, supports her shoulders and top part backs;

 The sister in the center supports the lower back and buttocks;

-The nurse, standing at the feet of the patient, supports the shins.
+The nurse standing at the patient's feet supports the legs.
 Note.
-If the patient is very sick, you will need more people and have to redistribute the load.
+If the patient is very sick, you will need more people and you will have to redistribute the load.

 Rice.
 2-36.
-Transferring a patient from a regular bed to a stretcher and vice versa
+Transferring a patient from a regular bed to a gurney and back

 Lifting the patient:

-At the command of the leader “three”, transfer the mass of your body to the leg set back;
+At the leader’s command “three”, transfer your body weight to the leg placed back;

-On new team“three” roll the patient over, press him and lift him up, straightening his knees and straightening his back (do not hold the patient on outstretched arms!).
+On new team“three” roll the patient onto you, press him and lift him, straightening his knees and straightening his back (do not hold the patient on outstretched arms!).

 The nurse holding the patient's legs takes wider steps;

-The nurse holding the head, shoulders and back of the patient is less wide, turning around to face the gurney.
+The nurse holding the patient's head, shoulders and back is less wide, turning to face the gurney.

-On the count of three, bend your knees and gently lower the patient onto the gurney.
+On the count of three, bend your knees and carefully lower the patient onto the gurney.

-Turning the patient on his side with the help of a diaper and placing in this position (performed by two people) (Fig. 2-37)
+Turning the patient onto his side using a pad and placing him in this position (performed by two people) (Fig. 2-37)

 Usage

-Explain the course of the upcoming procedure, make sure that the patient understands it, and obtain his consent to carry out.
+Explain the process of the upcoming procedure, make sure that the patient understands it, and obtain his consent to perform it.

-Ask your assistant to stand on the opposite side of the bed from you.
+Have your assistant stand on the opposite side of the bed from you.

 Lower the side rails (or one of them if the procedure is performed without an assistant).

-Ask the patient to raise his head (if possible) or raise his head and shoulders, remove the pillow.
+Ask the patient to raise his head (if possible) or elevate his head and shoulders, remove the pillow.

 Make sure the patient is lying horizontally on the edge of the bed.

-Ask the patient to cross their arms over their chest.
+Ask the patient to cross his arms over his chest.

-If you turn him over on his right side, then he must put left leg to the right.
+If you turn him over on his right side, he should put his left leg on his right.

 Help him if necessary.

-Stand on the side of the bed where you turn it over.
+Stand on the side of the bed where you turn him over.

 Rice.
 2-37.
-Turning the patient to the side with a diaper
+Turning the patient on his side using a diaper

 Place a protector next to the patient.

-Stand closer to the bed, put your knee on the protector, the second leg serves as a support.
+Stand closer to the bed, place your knee on the protector, the other leg serves as a support.

-Put a hand on the patient's shoulder, which is farther from the sister, the second - on the corresponding thigh, i.e. if the patient rolls over on the right side, put left hand on his left shoulder and the right on his left thigh.
+Place your hand on the patient’s shoulder, which is further from the nurse, and the other on the corresponding thigh, i.e. if the patient turns over on his right side, place left hand on his left shoulder, and the right one on his left thigh.

-Your assistant should pull the edge of the diaper out from under the mattress and roll it close to the patient’s body, then take the rolled end of the diaper with the palms up and, resting their feet, turn the patient on their side on the count of three.
+Your assistant should pull the edge of the diaper out from under the mattress and roll it up close to the patient’s body, then take the rolled end of the diaper with your palms up and, resting your feet, turn the patient on his side on the count of three.

-You turn the patient towards you, transferring your weight to the standing leg on the floor.
+You turn the patient towards you, placing your weight on the leg that is on the floor.

-Assist the patient to raise their head and place a pillow.
+Help the patient raise his head and place a pillow.

 Note.
-Further actions depend on the purpose of the rotation.
+Further actions depend on the purpose of the turn.

 Turn the patient so that he is not lying on his arm;